I will be a candidate in the 2020 election. I promise to impartially represent the community.

 The San Miguel Fire Protection District is managed by the Board of Directors, comprised of 7 members.
 Four of these seats are up for election in the upcoming General Election this November.
 One current member of the Board is retiring from office and 3 others currently holding Director positions are running for re-election.

 About Randy DibbFirst thing you should know about me is: I AM NOT A POLITICIAN.
 I don't have aspirations of using this position as a stepping stone to other positions.
 I am here as a concerned resident of the community with every intent to represent YOU, the residents of the District.
 I don't solicit endorsements from other politicians, PACs or big business.
 I’m born and raised right here in East County.
-I graduated from Mt Miguel High School and attended college locally.
+I graduated from Mt Miguel High School and attended college locally, SDSU.
 I have spent my entire adult life serving the citizens of East County as a Deputy Sheriff from 1980 to 2012 before Honorably Retiring.
 My family and I are fully vested in this community, enjoy living here and know this area very well.
 I’m a common sense individual with an excellent ability to think things through, ask the pertinent questions and find the needed answers.
-My Type A personality drives me to research all things I do not understand and follow up until I receive the right answer and support we need.
+My Type A personality drives me to research everything I do not understand and follow up until I receive the right answer and support we need.
 I ask for your support in this election.

 State of the District